 - For more insight, watch our interview with Dr. Gerard Bryant.

-While going through 26 years in federal prison, I learned a great deal about how to prepare in ways to get best outcomes.
-The Residential Drug Abuse Program did not exist, when I began serving the sentence, back in 1987.
-Since then, it’s gone through many iterations.
-Despite the programs existence for longer than 20 years, relatively few defense attorneys or people encountering the system understand how it can the RDAP program can be of help to them.
+While going through 26 years in federal prison, I learned a great deal about how to prepare in ways to get the best outcomes.
+The Residential Drug Abuse Program did not exist when I began serving the sentence, back in 1987.
+Since then, the program has gone through many iterations.
+Despite the program’s existence for longer than 20 years, relatively few defense attorneys or people encountering the system understand how the RDAP program can be of help to them.

 Introduction to RDAP: